Answers to Popular Questions on the Creation/evolution debate

 Evidence, however, shows that children are hard-wired to believe in God.
 I am convinced that one of my problems growing up was that I had little or no spiritual outlet, which I believe caused (or at least aggravated) my depression.

 It is child abuse to deprive children of the spiritual outlets they desperately require.
-If they believe themselves to be "cosmic accidents," rather than precious souls, and therefore with no hope of life after death and no moral lines-in-the-sand, they are naturally disposed to become depressed, lack motivation and behave badly.
+Understanding that they are precious souls, rather "cosmic accidents" with no hope of life after death and no moral lines-in-the-sand, naturally disposes them to become depressed, lack motivation and behave badly.

 So, not only is it child abuse but 'society abuse' - everyone loses when humanists/materialists are successful in imposing their world view on all of society.